 - U.S. Department of Agriculture and U.S. Department of Health and Human Services: Dietary Guidelines for Americans, 2010

 - MedlinePlus: Soluble vs. Insoluble Fiber

 - Academy of Nutrition and Dietetics: Yogurt Mania

 - American Gastroenterological Association: Probiotics: What They Are and What They Can Do for You

 Foods With No Nutritional Value

-According to the World Health Organization in Geneva, Switzerland, there are 300 million obese people in the world and one billion people...
+According to the World Health Organization, there are 300 million obese people in the world and 1 billion people are overweight.
+This...

 A List of Food & Nutrition Careers

 Careers in the food and nutrition industries are wide-ranging and can entail many different job responsibilities and work environments.
 Farmers, scientists, restaurant...